scintill/DuOTP-android/README.md

 ## Possible future enhancements and open questions

-* Does the token expire after e.g. 30 days?
+* Does the token expire after some time?
+(Mine's still working after 8 months.)
 The JSON response from the service does include a `reactivation_token` field that DuOTP currently ignores.
     * If it does expire on you, you can re-do the import process and I imagine you'll get a new secret and be fine until another expiration.
 * QR code enrollment: if you begin logging in on a PC, you have the option to enroll via Duo Mobile with a QR code displayed on the PC.
     * I believe the code contains the same data as the `duo://` link you are tapping in my usage instructions above, but without a URI scheme prefix.
 If you would like to use the QR code and can DIY a bit, you should be able to decode the QR code into text, add `duo://` on the beginning, generate a new QR code from that result, and scan that in your phone's browser, and it will be imported by DuOTP and your OTP app.